 Food aid is not only insufficient for combating world hunger; some development experts argue that it can actually cause harm.
-If poorly managed, distribution of food can destabilize local prices and undermine local production and trade, which are critical for local agricultural development and long-term food security.
+If poorly managed, distribution of food can destabilise local prices and undermine local production and trade, which are critical for local agricultural development and long-term food security.

 The Hunger Project addresses the root causes of hunger and poverty using a methodology that is affordable, replicable and sustainable.
-Our methodology emphasizes rural development and self-reliance.
+Our methodology emphasises rural development and self-reliance.
 It enables women and men to eradicate persistent hunger in their communities, and makes them more resilient so that they can cope with famine or other emergencies as they arise.

 Why are both women and men involved in Unleashed Women this year?